IBM/aspera-cli/README.md

-        --plugin-folder=VALUE        Folder where to find additional plugins --insecure=ENUM              Do not validate any HTTPS certificate: [no], yes --ignore-certificate=VALUE   List of HTTPS url where to no validate certificate (Array) --http-options=VALUE         Options for HTTP/S socket (Hash)
+        --plugin-folder=VALUE        Folder where to find additional plugins --insecure=ENUM              Do not validate any HTTPS certificate: [no], yes --ignore-certificate=VALUE   List of HTTPS url where to no validate certificate (Array) --cert-stores=VALUE          List of folder with trusted certificates (Array, String) --http-options=VALUE         Options for HTTP/S socket (Hash)
     -r, --rest-debug                 More debug for HTTP calls (REST) --cache-tokens=ENUM          Save and reuse Oauth tokens: no, [yes]